michaelmior/michael.mior.ca/contents/projects/NoSE/index.md

 # Abstract

 Database design is critical for high performance in relational databases and many tools exist to aid application designers in selecting an appropriate schema.
-While the problem of schema optimization is also highly relevant for Apach Cassandra, existing tools for relational databases are inadequate for this setting.
+While the problem of schema optimization is also highly relevant for Apache Cassandra, existing tools for relational databases are inadequate for this setting.
 Application designers wishing to use Cassandra instead rely on rules of thumb to select an appropriate schema.
 These rules can be challenging to apply without experience because they are often vague or contradictory.
 NoSE, an automated solution to Cassandra schema design, attempts to avoid these pitfalls.

 # Introduction